josiahrath/josiahrath.github.io/_pages/about.md

 ---

 PhD candidate in Political Science at the University of Rochester.
 I work on models of authoritarian politics, inter/intra-state conflict, and social norms.

+Feel free to email me at jrath2@ur.rochester.edu, or view my CV.